 - Self, identity, and social cognition: self-perception and interpersonal perception, perspective-taking and empathy, self-other comparisons

 - Groups, networks, and organizations: status hierarchies, social power, psychology of war and sociopolitical violence, group dynamics, online social networks

 - Culture, values, and worldviews: moral psychology, culture and belief systems, psychology of religion

 - Personality structure and development: structure of personality attributes, culture and personality description, lifespan development

-Our program encourages an interdisciplinary approach, and training exposes students to a wide range of topics through small seminars, several informal brownbag series, lab meetings, and a variety of other opportunities.
+Our program encourages an interdisciplinary approach, and training exposes students to a wide range of topics through small seminars, informal brownbag series, lab meetings, and a variety of other opportunities.
 Students often work with multiple faculty, including faculty from other areas of psychology, from other departments and units on campus, and from other institutions.
 Each student can flexibly tailor his or her own graduate program under the guidance of faculty advisors, making the social and personality psychology program a distinctive training experience for each graduate student.